-Ex-Gov. John Hickenlooper Drops Presidential Bid As Beto O'Rourke Recasts His Focus
+Ex-Gov. Hickenlooper Drops Presidential Bid As Beto O'Rourke Takes On Trump 'Threat'

 Former Colorado Gov. John Hickenlooper dropped his bid for president Thursday.